Food facts, the cost of normal chicken feed, conventionally and organically grown:

 - A grain from South America, amaranth is known to grow well in Hawai'i, and have good nutrition.
 But, there are hundreds of varieties, across many species.
 Which might be best for growing in Hawai'i to feed chickens?

 - Seeds of Change carries several: Burgundy, Golden Giant, Greek, Manna De Montana, Mercado.
 Trying to guess grain output is hard.
-Could just order them all and plant several test areas?

 Grass